Julia-Agasaro/my-first-independent-project/README.md

-*The purpose of this Websiteis a brief description of me and Projects i have done  so far.*
+*The purpose of this Website is a brief description of me and Projects i have done  so far.*